MichielvdVelde/asloc/README.md

 asloc currently has the following features:

+* Now supports recursive walking, so files in subdirectories can be listed as well
 * Count the SLOC in all files in the given directory
 * Ignores empty lines by default
 * Ignore comments (both singe-line and multi-line) when processing SLOC count